Person airlifted after being struck, trapped under LRT train in Kitchener

 Grand River Transit (GRT) said LRT trains stopped running between Grand River Hospital Station and Mill Station due to the collision, but have since resumed operations.

-Service between Block Line and Mill was dow to only one track in both directions.
+Service between Block Line and Mill was down to only one track in both directions.

 The transit agency said replacement shuttle buses ran between Grand River Hospital Station and Mill Station.